(214) 390-7947 (Overseas Callers)

 Though amazingly beautiful, Kenya is still a developing country, with the typical problems facing much of the third world.
 Poor economic diversity, lack of opportunity and education, along with rapid population growth, all conspire to keep half of the population living in poverty.
 Unfortunately, this affects poor communities, children, and women the most.

-There are many volunteer opportunities In Kenya for you to get involved with and make a difference through.
-You can teach in schools, serve in medical clinics, or offer support in orphanages or help in an HIV/AIDS awareness program.
-No matter what program you join, you will have the opportunity to share your passion, and change the lives of others while changing your own.
+There are many volunteer opportunities in Kenya for you to get involved with and make a difference.
+You can teach in schools, serve in medical clinics, offer support in orphanages, or help in an HIV/AIDS awareness program.
+No matter what program you join, you will have the opportunity to share your passion and change the lives of others while changing your own.

 Are you interested in taking your life in new directions while helping those in need?
-Then request information about volunteering in Kenya by contacting IFRE today!
+Then request information about volunteering by contacting IFRE today!

 Take a minute to complete the form and we will be in touch.